Should You Spank Your Child?

 Were you spanked as a child?
 Then you may think it's a good way to guide a child.
 Or maybe you don't want to spank, but you find yourself doing it because you don't know how else to get through to your child.
 Interestingly, adults who were not spanked as children don't spank their kids.
 It just feels wrong to them.
 And you know what?
 They find other ways to get through to their kids.
 And their children turn out fine.
 In fact, it's the kids who are spanked who have a harder time regulating their emotions, and who get into more trouble.

-In fact, the last thirty years of research is clear.
+The last thirty years of research give us very clear results.
 (The citations are at the end of this post.)
 Kids who are spanked are less emotionally healthy than kids who aren't.
 What's more, kids who are spanked behave worse over time.

 So if you were spanked and think you came out alright, it wasn't because of the spanking.
-And while you fine, hopefully, you would probably be a bit healthier emotionally if you hadn't been spanked!
+And while you fine, hopefully, you would probably be a bit healthier emotionally if you hadn't been spanked.

 Large, peer-reviewed studies repeatedly show that the more children are hit, the more likely they are to hit others, including peers and siblings.
 As adults, they are more likely to hit their spouses.
 The more parents spank children for antisocial behavior, the more the antisocial behavior increases.
 All of the peer reviewed studies being published continue to confirm these findings.